simonsny/image_background_removal/README.md

 ### **Future Plans**

 - We would like to train our own model.
-- We would like to increase the quality of our trimap.
+- We would like to increase the quality of our trimap so that we can improve our alpha masking.
+- We would like to combine the strengths of different models and understand better how to finetune for a diverse dataset.
 ---

 ### **Collaboration**